gousiosg/github-mirror/README.md

-github-mirror: Mirror and process the Github event steam
+ghtorrent: Mirror and process the Github event steam
 =========================================================

 A collection of scripts used to mirror the Github event stream, for